Dulainmu/Tantalize/README.md

 # 🎭 Tantalize 2025 - Sri Lanka's Premier Cultural & Music Event

-A stunning, animation-heavy website built with Next.js, featuring premium dark blue aesthetics with gold accents, designed to create a "WOW" factor for visitors and drive them to scan the QR code for Pickme Events registration.
+A stunning, animation-heavy website built with Next.js, featuring premium dark blue aesthetics with gold accents, designed to create a "WOW" factor for visitors and drive them to get tikcets and know about the Tantalize.

 ## ✨ Features